MintTee/Stockpile/Documentation.md

 `list_all_inventories()`

 Returns a list of all the connected peripherals of the "inventory" type found in the server's network.
-You process that list in order to easily configure units later on.
+All the found inventories which are not already part of a user defined unit will be added to the "undefined" unit by default (doesn't count towards total).

 **Returns**
 1. table - List of all connected inventories.